-The Director of the DNP Programs, Dr. Jonathan Mack, will serve as the APRN DNP academic advisor.
+The Director of the DNP Programs and Assistant Directors of DNP Programs will serve as the APRN DNP academic advisor.
 Your advisor will ensure that you meet all academic and clinical requirements for the program, help resolve issues and problems, and assist in exploring future professional goals and educational options.
-Formal appointment times may be scheduled for Dr. Jonathan Mack by contacting Nina Geissler.
+Formal appointment times may be scheduled for the Directors by contacting Gina Manzella for APRN DNP students or Nina Geissler for Health Systems Leadership and Nursing Informatics and Data Science students.

-Each semester, APRN DNP students are encouraged to schedule an appointment to meet with Kate Todaro (ktodaro@sandiego.edu) and DNP Track students in Health Systems Leadership and Nursing Informatics and Data Science with Nina Geissler (ngeissler@sandiego.edu) after the USD class schedule for the following semester becomes available (around mid-October for spring semester; and mid-March for fall semester).
+Each semester, APRN DNP students are encouraged to schedule an appointment to meet with Gina Manzella (gmanzella@sandiego.edu) and DNP Track students in Health Systems Leadership and Nursing Informatics and Data Science with Nina Geissler (ngeissler@sandiego.edu) after the USD class schedule for the following semester becomes available (around mid-October for spring semester; and mid-March for fall semester).
 They will advise students about the courses, master schedule of course offerings, and course prerequisites to assist students in their program planning in order to graduate within their targeted timeframe.
-She will register students for classes each semester based on the program plan on file.
+They will register students for classes each semester based on the program plan on file.
 Registration will be confirmed via email and status confirmed through the MySanDiego portal.
 It is the student's responsibility to ensure successful progression through the DNP program including verification of course registration, completion of clinical hours in clinical sites supporting their specialty.
 There is relatively little flexibility in the sequence of courses in the DNP Program.
 Any changes in the student's program of study MUST be completed in collaboration with the DNP Program Director.
 A program plan is a schedule of the courses that students will take each semester.
 All initial program plans or changes to program plans must be confirmed with your advisor.
 Students should request a copy of their program plan for their own records.
-In addition, Dr. Macauley and Dr. Mack are available to meet with students to discuss practice experience, interests and goals, as well as HSON policies regarding the DNP programs included in this Handbook.
+In addition, Dr. Mack is available to meet with students to discuss practice experience, interests and goals, as well as HSON policies regarding the DNP programs included in this Handbook.
 All DNP students are responsible for being familiar with the information in this Handbook and complying with the policies included therein.